dialpad/dialtone-legacy/docs/components/button.md

 - Be aware of how screenreaders handle buttons and links differently.
 For example, both the Enter and Spacebar keys triggers a button, while links are triggered only by the Enter key.
 - If a button cannot be used for an action and it must be an anchor link, two things are required:
   - Add `role="button"` to the `<a>` to allow screenreaders to announce it as a `button`.
   - Attach an event handler to detect Spacebar keypress.
-Buttons react to both Enter and Spacebar, but Link react only to Enter.
+Buttons react to both Enter and Spacebar, but Link reacts only to Enter.

 ## Variants and Examples